ArunR1408/ArunR1408/README.md

 - ⚡ Fun fact: ...
 -->

-Here's your README.md content generated using the information you provided, tailored for your GitHub profile:

 # Hi 👋, I'm Arun R

 ## Electronics and Computer Engineering Student | Passionate about IoT and Machine Learning